 - The Manor Florist is based at Burwash Manor Barns in Barton and are a small team.
 They have a daily delivery of fresh flowers and stock a large range of houseplants and pots.
 Flowers aren´t the only thing you´ll find at Burwash Manor – there are 15 independent unique shops, including original art, fabric and sewing, vintage furniture, garden furniture and Persian carpets, as well as a day spa and tea room.
 Visit www.flowerscambridge.co.uk, call 01223 260049 or visit firstname.lastname@example.org .
 Burwash Manor is open seven days a week and has free parking and a children´s play area.

 If you´re considering selling your home and would like to talk to someone from Hockey´s team of experts about going on the market, visit the link below.
-Hockeys Estate Agents have operated through Cambridgeshire for over 130 years, and as you may expect, they know a thing or two about the local area.
+Hockeys Estate Agents of Cambridge have operated through Cambridgeshire for over 130 years, and as you may expect, they know a thing or two about the local area.